It’s easy to join this club – if you live, work, or go to school in Innisfil, you get an Innisfil ideaLAB & Library card for free.

 I’m not from here/I’m only here for the summer.
 Can I have a Library card too?

 If you work in Innisfil or go to school here, you can join the Library for free.
 Residents of some nearby municipalities are also eligible for free membership, see the next FAQ.

 If you do not qualify for a free membership, there is a fee to join.
 We have several options for you, depending on how long you want to use our services.

 Do you have borrowing agreements with other Libraries?

-How long do I get to keep the thinks I’ve borrowed?
+How long do I get to keep the things I’ve borrowed?

-Books, audiobooks, magazines, and CDs are yours for three weeks.
+Books, audiobooks, and magazines, are yours for three weeks.
 DVDs, video games and BluRay are yours for one week.
 Not done with them yet?
 Call or go online to see if your items can be renewed!
-The Using Bibliocommons handout above will help you with online renewals.
+The Using Your Online Account will help you with online renewals.